rbergDrox/pinoven-routing/README.md

 ```

 # Contribution

+Route methods(add, remove, find, findOne, get) should use  strategy.
+We able to  implement whatever w want here such  as collection.

+# Contribution
  - Create issue: improvement + the reason why it should be implemented or issue + how to reproduce.
  - Create pull request  and explain the issue.